Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Understanding Programmer Behavior with : Main Results

 To understand if there was a pattern in participant behavior, we modeled {\em transitions} between two states as a {\em state machine}.
 We refer to the state machine-based model of programmer behavior as a {\em \cups diagram}.
 In contrast to the timelines in Figure~\ref{fig:timelines}, which visualize state transitions with changes of colors, the \cups diagram Figure~\ref{fig:cups_diagram} explicitly visualizes transitions using directed edges, where the thickness of arrows is proportional to the likelihood of transition.
 For simplicity, Figure~\ref{fig:cups_diagram} only shows transitions with an average probability higher than 0.17 ($90\textsuperscript{th}$ quantile, selected for graph visibility).

 The transitions in Figure~\ref{fig:cups_diagram} revealed many expected patterns.
-For example, one of the most likely transitions, `$\textrm{Prompt Crafting}\xrightarrow{0.54}\textrm{Verifying Suggestion}$' showed that when programmers were engineering prompts they were then likely to immediately transition to verifying the resultant suggestions (probability of 0.54).
-Likewise, Another probable transition was `$\textrm{Deferring Thought}\xrightarrow{0.54}\textrm{Verifying Suggestion}$', indicating that {\bf if a programmer previously deferred their thought for an accepted suggestion, they would, with high probability, return to verify that suggestion}.
+For example, one of the most likely transitions (excluding self-transitions from the diagram), `\textrm{Prompt Crafting} $\xrightarrow{0.54}$ \textrm{Verifying Suggestion}' showed that when programmers were engineering prompts, they were then likely to immediately transition to verifying the resultant suggestions (probability of 0.54).
+Likewise, Another probable transition was `\textrm{Deferring Thought}$\xrightarrow{0.54}$\textrm{Verifying Suggestion}', indicating that {\bf if a programmer previously deferred their thought for an accepted suggestion, they would, with high probability, return to verify that suggestion}.
 Stated differently: deference incurs verification dept, and this debt often ``catches up'' with the programmer.
 Finally, the single-most probable transition, `$\textrm{Writing New Functionality}\xrightarrow{0.59}\textrm{Verifying Suggestion}$', echos the observation from the previous section, indicating that programmers often see suggestions while writing code (rather than prompt crafting), then spend time verifying it.
 If suggestions are unhelpful, they could easily be seen as interrupting the flow of writing.

 The \cups diagram also revealed some unexpected transitions.
 Notably, the second-most probable transition from the `Prompt Crafting' state is `$\textrm{Prompt Crafting}\xrightarrow{0.25}\textrm{Waiting for Suggestion}$'.
 This potentially reveals an unexpected and unnecessary delay and is a possible target for refinement (e.g., by reducing latency in \copilot).
 Importantly, each of these transitions occurs with a probability that is much higher than the lower bound/uniform baseline probability of transitioning to a random state in the \cups diagram (1/12=0.083).
-In fact, when we compute the entropy rate (a measure of randomness) of the resulting Markov Chain \cite{ekroot1993entropy} from the \cups diagram we obtain a rate of 1.13, if the transitions were completely random the rate would be 3.58 and if the transitions were deterministic then the rate is 0.
+In fact, when we compute the entropy rate (a measure of randomness) of the resulting Markov Chain \cite{ekroot1993entropy} from the \cups diagram we obtain a rate of 2.24; if the transitions were completely random the rate would be 3.58, and if the transitions were deterministic then the rate is 0.